Member Login

 moremore...

-VotM #3 Charles Hart, Part One
+VotM #3 Charles Hart

 In this interview, we talk to Charles Hart, the lyricist of the most successful entertainment of all time, Andrew Lloyd Webber’s Phantom of the Opera.
 I spoke to Charles shortly after the Royal Albert Hall extravaganza celebrating Phantom’s twenty-fifth anniversary.
 Click this link to see George Orwell’s rules for effective writing, cited in the interview. […]